 Ohio Appalachia - Appalachian driving tour maps, regional recommendations and reviews.
 Be sure to check out the National Geographic Driving Tours of our region!
 All sites within a day trip of Marietta.

 Wood County & Greater Parkersburg - Just a few minutes away from Marietta, Wood County West Virginia offers many historical sites and resources.
 Find helps at this website to help plan your explorations.

 Manuscripts and Documents of the Ohio Company of Associates - Digital library of the Rufus Putnam papers, Ohio Company business documents, maps, surveys, plat drawings, surveyor field notes.
 Also find curriculum resources and articles.
 Collection maintained by Marietta College.

-Ohio Historical Society - Extensive website of primary resources and online archives.
+Ohio History Connection - Extensive website of primary resources and online archives.
 Calendar of events from OHS sites state-wide.
 Campus Martius is an Ohio Historical Site, managed by Friends of the Museum.
 Membership benefits in OHS includes discounted admission at historical sites statewide.